John-Ingham/MERN-stack-practice/README.md

 To run this application locally please fork and clone it to your local device and run using`npm i` then `npm start` for both server and client.
 You will need two terminal instances open as the client will run on localhost:3000 and the server will run on localhost:5000.

 ## Hosted

+The server back-end is hosted at Heroku at [URL] https://mern-stack-memories-practice.herokuapp.com/posts

+Front-end application is hosted at [URL] https://mern-stack-memories-app.netlify.app/